IowaScaledEngineering/ise-docs/docs/SimpleSig/Block Signal Pro Kits/common.md

 Pick the diagram above that matches your track configuration, and then refer to the [Reading the Diagrams](#reading-the-diagrams) section of the Getting Started document.
 Then you can start planning block gap locations and block detector wiring, where the IR sensors will be mounted, where the signals and various boards will be located, etc.

+We cannot emphasie this enough - a successful result requires a thought-out plan going in.

+---

 ### Step 2 - Install Main Board

 As part of your planning, figure out where to best mount the main Block Signal Pro board and any expansion boards.
 This should be somewhere that allows relatively easy access for wiring and maintenance, and allows the 8ft sensor cables to reach all of the necessary TrainSpotter and ATOM sensors.